How To Get A Mirror Shine On Your Shoes

 There are some things that men should know how to do even if they can afford to pay someone else to do it for them - whether that’s mending an item of clothing, sewing a button, or polishing their shoes to a mirror shine.

 The first two are important sartorial skills to have, but no-one is going to be judging you on them quite the way they'll notice your shoes.
 Admittedly, in a sea of black, fake leather square-toed monstrosities, the daily choice you've made to wear nice, real leather shoes puts you one step ahead of the pack.
-Taking it to the next level with an old-fashioned mirror shine really shows everyone you mean business.
+Taking it to the next level with an old-fashioned mirror shine really shows everyone that you mean business.

-These cloths are usually made from cotton chamois, and they're perfect for not only applying polish, but are essential for helping you bring out a mirror shine on your cherished leather shoes.
+These cloths are usually made from cotton chamois, and they're not only perfect for applying polish, but are essential for helping you bring out a mirror shine on your cherished leather shoes.
 Any cobbler worth your time will have a good range for you to choose from, otherwise head online to pick one up.